 Toss the fetch toy a few feet from you.
 Your dog now knows that it needs to pick this up with its mouth.
 When it does, mark and reward.
 Now is also the best time to use other verbal cues such as “come” and “drop it”.
 Always start with shorter distances.
 Once your dog is already consistent in picking up and bringing the fetch toy back to you, you can gradually increase the distance.

 When you’re ready for a game of fetch outdoors, it’s always a good idea to do it in a fenced yard.
 Make sure there are also no distractions.
 You will want your dog to focus more on what you’re teaching it and not on anything else.
+Take a look at our review of the best invisible dog fences for more info.

 Teaching a dog to fetch is not that difficult since most dogs can do it in an instant.
 For those that may have a more challenging dog to work with, always start with the simple commands of “sit” and “come”.
 Picking the right fetch toy and marking and rewarding every interaction that the dog has with the fetch toy also help.